Education Research Current About VU Amsterdam NL

 Management framework

-The management framework brings insight and inspiration for the tasks, responsibilities and development of managers at VU Amsterdam.
+The management framework brings insight for the tasks, responsibilities and development of managers at VU Amsterdam.

 Why do we need a management framework?

-In a knowledge organization like the university, we consider good management to be fundamental to a healthy organization and for realising the ambitions.
-Managers can facilitate a socially safe and inspiring working atmosphere and create supportive conditions to collaborate more effectively in teams.
+Good management is fundamental to a healthy organization and for realising the ambitions.
+Managers can facilitate a socially safe working atmosphere and create supportive conditions to collaborate more effectively in teams.
 They are the designated person in helping safeguard our shared priorities, budget and quality control.
-In terms of Recognition and Rewards we therefore emphasize more explicit the individual management skills in selection, development and promotion to management positions.
+The management framework helps managers gain insight into leadership tasks and the relationship between the various levels of responsibility.

 Who is this framework intended for?